luvnft/ZOO/README.md

-# Mini 🧍
+# Zootopia - Zapier for Agents 🧍

-Minis are the first open-source digital humans. 🧍🧍‍♀🧍‍♂️
+Zootopians are the first open-source digital humans. 🧍🧍‍♀🧍‍♂️

 Join us in building characters that are highly realistic, configurable, and versatile — from boyfriend to personal secretary.

-Make your own `Twilio SMS` Mini powered by `Gemini LLM` with `Bing Search` & `Stripe Payment` in minutes, not weeks ⚡
+Make your own `Twilio SMS` Zootopian powered by `Gemini LLM` with `Bing Search` & `Stripe Payment` in minutes, not weeks ⚡

 ## ⭐ Features